mvolkmann/blog/src/python/python-compared-to-js.md

 - Function parameters with a default value must follows those without one.
 - Function parameters that do not begin with `*` or `**` are positional.
-- Function parameters that have a default value can be specified with a positional or named argument.
+- Function parameters can be specified positionally or by name, but positional ones must be specified before named ones.
 - The `partial` function (shown in the table below) can only be used on functions, not methods of a class.